FortAwesome/wordpress-fontawesome/readme.txt

 2. On the "Add Plugins" page in WordPress admin, click "Upload Plugin" and choose that `.zip` file

-= Access Font Awesome Settings =
+= Access Font Awesome Plugin Settings =

-Find the Font Awesome admin settings page either under the "Settings" menu on the left navigation panel in WordPress admin, or click "Settings" on the plugin's entry in the list of plugins on the "Plugins" page.
+Once you activate the Font Awesome plugin, you will see a top-level menu item for Font Awesome in your WordPress admin area, or you can click "Settings" on the plugin's entry on the Plugins page.

-= Additional Setup for Font Awesome Pro =

-[Font Awesome Pro](https://fontawesome.com/pro) subscribers who want to enable Pro icons on their WordPress sites, must first [add their allowed domains](https://fontawesome.com/account/domains) before enabling the "Use Pro" option on the plugin's settings page.

 == Changelog ==